-In 1962, Time magazine called David Ogilvy “the most sought-after wizard in today’s advertising industry.”
+In 1962, Time magazine called David Ogilvy: “The most sought-after wizard in today’s advertising industry.”

 But “The Father of Advertising” also has plenty to teach us about productivity, branding, research, and ambition.

-Let’s look at some things David Ogilvy had to say, and see what we can learn from each of them.
+Let’s look at some things David Ogilvy had to say, and what we can learn from each of them.

 On creativity and creative process

-In the modern world of business, it is useless to be a creative, original thinker unless you can also sell what you create.
+“In the modern world of business, it is useless to be a creative, original thinker unless you can also sell what you create.”

-Don’t just create content to get credit for being clever — create content that will be helpful, insightful, or interesting for your target audience.
+Create content that will be helpful, insightful, or interesting for your target audience.

 “You can help this process by going for a long walk, or taking a hot bath, or drinking half a pint of claret.
-Suddenly, if the telephone line from your unconscious is open, a big idea wells up within you.
+Suddenly, if the telephone line from your unconscious is open, a big idea wells up within you.”

 Ogilvy wholeheartedly believed in research, and he was always prepared before sitting down to write.

 Learn everything you can possibly know about your topic (and your audience) before you write — then unleash your unconscious mind, and see what bubbles up.

-“Then you’ve got to close the door and write something — that is the moment of truth which we all try to postpone as long as possible.
+“Then you’ve got to close the door and write something — that is the moment of truth which we all try to postpone as long as possible.”

 We all avoid the “moment of truth” to some degree, and dealing with resistance and procrastination is part of the writer’s life.

 He worked in blocks of 33 minutes, using a timer to structure his writing time.
-Don’t be afraid to use techniques like this to get to that moment of truth.
+Don’t be afraid to use techniques like that to get to the moment of truth.

-Talent, I believe, is most likely to be found among nonconformists, dissenters, and rebels.
+“Talent, I believe, is most likely to be found among nonconformists, dissenters, and rebels.”

 Think different — the best thinkers often do.